-The Plan’s six investment options offer you a variety of asset classes enabling you to create your own portfolio from a list of specially constructed funds.
+The Plan’s seven investment options offer you a variety of asset classes enabling you to create your own portfolio from a list of specially constructed funds.
 The UBC FPP Balanced Fund is the default investment option.
 Review the Investment Options page to learn more about the Plan’s investment options.

 Flexible Retirement Income Options